liabru/matter-js/CONTRIBUTING.md

 ## Contributions

 Contributions by pull request or issues are welcome.
 Please ensure they follow the same style and architecture as the rest of the code.
-Use `npm run lint` before submitting.
+Use `npm run lint` and see [Testing](#Testing) below before submitting.
 Please **do not include** any changes to the files in the `build` directory.

 Before contributing please read the license agreement described at the beginning of this document.